sharmaeklavya2/cpigjs/readme.md

     node scripts/cli.js --sf fairDiv/setFamily.json -i fairDiv/data.json -c '{}' --pred EF EF1

-To run unit tests, run `npx mocha scripts/test.js`.

 ## How to Run in the Browser

-First, generate an HTML file by running `npm run buildWeb`.

-Then serve this project's root directory (i.e., `fairDiv`'s parent directory) using an HTTP server, and open `fairDiv/index.html` in your web browser.
+Serve this project's root directory (i.e., `fairDiv`'s parent directory) using an HTTP server, and open `fairDiv/index.html` in your web browser.